Sculptural serie developed during my fellowship in USA at Wheaton Arts

 I explore my own freedom in this.
 I can twist the mold any way I want and then let the glass fill it the way the glass wants itself.

-So this work is essentially about freedom - exploring my own freedom to sculpt anything I feel like and combine this with material freedom.
-To combine chance and my own free will and try to send the message that freedom/liberty can be many things and to embrace the varieties of it.
+So this work is essentially about freedom - exploring my own freedom to sculpt anything I feel like and combine this with the freedom of the material i use-glass.
+To combine chance and my own free will and try to express the idea of that freedom/liberty can be many things and to embrace the varieties of it.